kdlong/SMP_18_001_CWR/firstReading.md

 par l.257-263: again got lost here.
 What do you mean by 'fakeable object control regions'??

+**Rephrased**

 l.259: 'nonprompt background, ..with the normalisation per channel taken from the ratios measured in WZ plus two jet events.'
 Isn't that interfering with your signal extraction for WZjj??
 Is there a short-circuit here in the method?

+**Clarified explanation.
+This procedure was used only in the case where differential predictions are needed, e.g. not in the case of the WZjj cross section measurement.**

 >>>>>>>>> Section 7 <<<<<<<<<
 - The theoretical uncertainties in the model dependent limits should also be discussed